 Only competitors who won the Plan Phase may compete in the Progress Phase.
+Competitors cannot adjust which track they are competing in and must compete in the track in which they were awarded.
 Go to HeroX and follow the instructions for submitting all required materials before the phase deadline.